Voting & Elections

 State of New Mexico Voter Data Information Request

 As per 1.10.35 NMAC Rule (Voter Records System) applies to the uniform operation and maintenance of the statewide computerized voter registration system in each of the thirty-three (33) counties of New Mexico and the office of the secretary of state.
-Sections 1.10.3510B states that the secretary of state shall develop a uniform fee schedule for data recording media, voter data, voter lists, precinct lists, printed labels and early and absentee daily voting reports.
+NMAC 126.96.36.199.B states states that the secretary of state shall develop a uniform fee schedule for data recording media, voter data, voter lists, precinct lists, printed labels and early and absentee daily voting reports.

-SERVIS (State Elections Registration & Voting Integrity System) data may be purchased for election and campaign purposes only.
+SERVIS (State Elections Registration & Voting Integrity System) data may be purchased for data may be purchased for government and campaign purposes only..
 This data includes each voter’s name, address, telephone # (with voter’s consent), year of birth, party affiliation, and registration data such as county, precinct, and district information.
 New System features include real-time updates and voter history.
-Anyone who purchases SERVIS data must sign an Authorization Form (PDF Format) swearing the data will not be made available for or used for commercial or unlawful purposes.
+Anyone who purchases SERVIS data must sign an Authorization Form (PDF Format), swearing the data will not be made available for or used for commercial or unlawful purposes.

-The fees for the various media on which VREMS data can be requested are as follows:
+The fees for the various media on which SERVIS data can be requested are as follows: